lindar-open/fe-code-challenge/README.md

 You need to replicate the functionality and design as closely as possible to what is shown in the videos and images.

 - Fully replicate the card , including:
-  - Shake Animation (It is provided in the CSS)
+  - Shake Animation (It is provided in the CSS) ✅
-  - The Glow states
+  - The Glow states ✅
-  - The scaling and glow on user interaction (select/unselected)
+  - The scaling and glow on user interaction (select/unselected) ✅
-  - The trend indicator (red/green arrows)
+  - The trend indicator (red/green arrows) ✅
   - The implementation of the `SymbolCard` should be as granular as possible, i.e. SymbolCard should be a "smart" component built with "dumb" components. ✅
-- The Cards container
+- The Cards container ✅
-  - Visually
+  - Visually ✅
-  - The scroll behavior
+  - The scroll behavior ✅
-- The layout change between desktop and mobile devices.
+- The layout change between desktop and mobile devices.✅
 - Price chart should be visible only when a card is selected. ✅
 - "+info" functionality (Show/hide the info on the cards) ✅
 - Persistence of the active/selected card when navigating to other tabs. ✅
-- Responsiveness
+- Responsiveness ✅
-- Performance is critical!
+- Performance is critical! ✅
 - Formatting of the currency ✅
 - Improve initial loading time (do not try to measure, think of bundle size) ✅
 - Fix race condition (Price History chart) ✅
 - Follow established guidelines/practices in the project, such as:
-  - Components structure
+  - Components structure ✅
-  - Imports/exports
+  - Imports/exports ✅

 #### Hints / Recommendations: